 - Numerous workshops to agree on community goals and motivation

-- Exploration of positive and negative impacts of varying types of tourism, including field trips to successful tourism models (e.g., The Eco-Club and Homestay Standards of Koh Yao Noi, Community and Cultural tours in Kiriwong, and investigation of rapid tourist development in Khao Lak.)
+- Exploration of positive and negative impacts of varying types of tourism, including field trips to successful tourism models (e.g., The Eco-Club and Homestay Standards of Koh Yao Noi, Community and Cultural tours in Kiriwong Nakhon Sri Thammarat, and investigation of rapid tourist development in Khao Lak.)

 - Assisting the villagers to create quality tourist activities and provide continued training and support

-- Organizing pilot tours of community-based tourism activities assess their suitability and realistic sustainability
+- Organising pilot tours of community-based tourism activities assess their suitability and realistic sustainability

 - Developing skills for tourism through training and community empowerment